graphlit/graphlit-samples/python/streamlit-summary-podcast/README.md

 # Graphlit Platform

-## Ingest and summarize a website.
+## Ingest and generate chapters for a podcast episode.

 You can view the Streamlit application [here](https://graphlit-samples-summary-podcast-feed.streamlit.app/).